Perfect snow conditions for cross-country skiing. The ski tracks are 'pressed' each day by grooming machines creating a smooth surface.

-Sometimes non-skiers actually have an advantage over experienced ‘downhill’ skiers in that they have no preconceived ideas and if taught correctly they can pick it up quickly and will often overtake the ‘downhillers’ in terms of correct technique as they are free from bad and ingrained ski habits.
+Sometimes non-skiers actually have an advantage over experienced ‘downhill’ skiers in that they have no preconceived ideas and if taught correctly they can pick it up quickly and will often overtake the ‘downhillers’ in terms of using the correct technique as they have no previous experience and are free from ingrained ski habits.

 What equipment do I need for ‘cross-country’ skiing?

-You will use skis which are lightweight and narrow, and boots that are low cut and similar to a comfortable waterproof walking boot
+Skis are lightweight and narrow.
+Boots are low cut and similar to a comfortable waterproof walking boot